ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 `transfer` won't even begin to run in this state, it will block forever when it tries to lock the `from.mutex` for the second time.

-Some systems, like _re-entrant locks_ and Java's `synchronized` keyword do some additional book-keeping which allow a single thread to lock the same mutex multiple times, so using a re-entrant lock here would solve this problem.
+Some systems, like _re-entrant locks_ and Java's `synchronized` keyword do some additional book-keeping which allow a single thread to lock the same mutex multiple times, so using a re-entrant lock here would solve this particular problem.
 However other systems, like golang, avoid providing re-entrant locks [on a matter of principle](https://groups.google.com/g/golang-nuts/c/XqW1qcuZgKg/m/Ui3nQkeLV80J).

 So what can we do?
 I suppose